suntorytime/global_marathon/README.md

 ## Description

-Global Marathon is a hybrid mobile/web app that provides an easy-to-understand interface to compare Fitbit activity data against communities.
+Global Marathon provides an easy-to-understand interface to compare Fitbit activity data against communities.
 It also provides actionable encouragement.
+Because it is a hybrid web/mobile app, it is ready to deploy to Android and iOS.

 ## Technologies
 HTML, JS, CSS, Ionic, Angular, Chart.js, Auth0, Fitbit API